"Reading is the gateway skill that makes all other learning possible."

 Want to dive into African and Jewish Diasporas while making a tasty snack?
 Take your time and bond with the kids over kala, black-eyed pea puffs.

-Explore Black History With Still We Rise Cookbook
+Explore Black History Books With Still We Rise Cookbook

 - Still We Rise: A Love Letter to the Southern Biscuit With Over 70 Sweet and Savory Recipes by Erika Council, Chef/Owner of Bomb Biscuit Co. in Atlanta.